xjc01288/lorawan-stack/doc/content/guides/connecting-gateways/ciscoixm/_index.md

 + `exit` to exit global configuration mode.
 + `copy running-config startup-config` to save the configuration.

-#### Verifications
+#### Verification

-Before we install the packet forwarder, let's run verifications to ensure that the gateway is ready.
+Before we install the packet forwarder, let's run verification to ensure that the gateway is ready.

 + Type `show radio` to verify that the **radio is enabled**.
 The result should indicate **radio status: on**.
 + Type `show inventory` to verify that the **FPGAStatus is Ready**.